MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 1. Go to **Intelligent Order Management \> Configurations \> Communications \> Email templates** and open the order confirmation template.
 1. Select **</> HTML** and copy the HTML content.
-1. Select F12 on your keyboard to opens developer tools in your browser.
+1. Select F12 on your keyboard to open developer tools in your browser.
 1. Open **Console** and run the following command to copy the tokens and placeholders from the template:

     ```JavaScript
     var placeholders = Xrm.Page.getAttribute('msdyn_placeholders').getValue()
     ```

-1. Select **+New** to create a new email template, name the tmeplate, and then save it.
+1. Select **+New** to create a new email template, name the template, and then save it.
 1. In the new template, select **</>HTML** and paste in the HTML content copied in step 2.
 1. Close the HTML window and save the template.
 1. In the **Console** section of the developer tools window, run the following command: